 Horsetail (Yes, Horsetail!)

-This favorite herb of mine contains high amounts of silica to strengthen hair strands.
+This favorite herb of mine contains high amounts of silica to strengthen hair strands (which is why I also use it in my hair mask recipe!).
 Many shampoos contain silicon to coat the hair but this only copies the effect.
 Horsetail is also rich in calcium, magnesium, bioflavonoids, chromium, potassium, copper, and iron to name a few.

 Horsetail is also slightly astringent, which is helpful for oily hair.